 – Blood/mucus in urine

 – Cramps/pain in lower abdomen

 As you know from my experience, a UTI can trigger early contractions so be sure to see a doctor immediately.
 If the UTI goes untreated, it could lead to a kidney infection, which could cause early labor and low birth weight.
 But according to the American Pregnancy Association, if your doctor treats a urinary tract infection early and properly, the UTI will not cause harm to your baby.

-It is important to note” if the infection has spread to your kidneys, you can get seriously ill and symptoms may include: fever; pain in your back, abdomen and pelvis; or diarrhea, nausea, and vomiting.
+It is important to note that if the infection has spread to your kidneys, you can get seriously ill and symptoms may include fever; pain in your back, abdomen and pelvis; or diarrhea, nausea, and vomiting.

 I have every intention of bringing you a fun, witty blog, but that would not be a true reflection of what it’s really like to be pregnant with triplets.
 It’s unpredictable, uncomfortable and like nothing else I have experienced.